MaiHameed/oauth-project/README.md

-# oauth-project
+# Spotify OAuth Project
-A simple web app that has a Spotify login feature using OAuth.
 Currently hosted on [GitHub Pages](maihameed.github.io/oauth-project).
-Login using your Spotify account, and the app with display basic user profile information as well as top and recommended songs pulled from the Spotify Web API.
+Read through the [project report](report.pdf) for more information.
+In short, the app allows you to login using your Spotify account, and the app with display basic user profile information as well as top and recommended songs pulled from the Spotify Web API.

 # Running the app locally for dev
 - Run `npm install` the first time you run the app to install all dependancies locally.